keyonvafa/sequential-rationales/README.md

 ### <a id="gpt2">GPT-2</a>

 In the paper, we performed experiments for fine-tuning GPT-2 Large (using sequence lengths of 1024).
 Since practitioners may not have a GPU that has the memory capacity to train the large model, our replication instructions are for GPT-2 Medium, fine-tuning with a sequence length of 512.
 This can be done on a single 12GB GPU, and the rationalization performance is similar for both models.
-If you would like to specifically replicate our results for GPT-2 Large, email me at [keyvafa@gmail.com](mailto:keyvafa@gmail.com) and I can provide you the fine-tuning instructions/the full fine-tuned model.
+If you would like to specifically replicate our results for GPT-2 Large, email me at [keyvafa@gmail.com](mailto:keyvafa@gmail.com) and I can provide you with the fine-tuning instructions/the full fine-tuned model.

 #### Download Open-Webtext